 - In a short glass filled with cracked ice, add the Amaro Nonino, the sherry and a couple of dashes of orange bitters.
 (Angostura bitters works well here too.)

 - Twist the orange peel to express its oils into the glass then drop it in as a garnish.

 - Champagne or sparkling wines would be a great celebratory drink to toast each of the 16 categories.

 - Madeira: Edwardians loved Madeira, for any fortified wine (sherry, brandy) would be a fitting tribute to the Dowager Countess.

 - Scotch: a favourite of the Crawley men, single malt for an upstairs crowd.

-- Pimm’s: a popular drink in the UK (derived from gin), but might more suitable for the summer.
-If you do live in the lower states it might be suitable as a thirst quencher.
+- Pimm’s: a popular drink in the UK (derived from gin), but might be more suitable for the summer.
+If you do live in the lower States it might be suitable as a thirst quencher.
 Check out my Pimm’s Punch recipe, my favourite.